-Of 1,371 stocks and exchange-traded funds in my analytical universe, 147 broke beyond their 20-day price channels, 137 to the upside and 10 to the downside.
+Of 493 large-cap stocks and exchange-traded funds in my analytical universe, 19 broke beyond their 20-day price channels, all to the upside.

-I shall do further analysis on Wednesday, Oct.
-29.
+Lacking prospects, I shall do no further analysis of potential new positions on Wednesday, Dec.
+30.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.